iraiosub/riboseq-flow/README.md

 Read trimming steps are executed in the following order: (i) adaptors and low quality bases are trimmed, (ii) bases that need to be removed from read extremities are removed (e.g. non-templated bases, if applicable) and (iii) reads shorter than a minimum length are filtered out.

 - `--skip_trimming` skip the adapter and quality trimming and length filtering step
-- `--save_fastq` save the FASTQ files produced during the trimming steps.
+- `--save_trimmed` save the final and intermediate FASTQ files produced during the trimming steps.
 By default, not enabled.
 - `--adapter_threeprime` sequence of 3' adapter (equivalent to `-a` in `cutadapt`) (Required if trimming enabled)
 - `--adapter_fiveprime` sequence of 5' adapter (equivalent to `-g` in `cutadapt`)
 - `--times_trimmed` number of times a read will be adaptor trimmed (default: `1`)